sunaku/md2man/man/man5/md2man.5.markdown

 #### Indented paragraphs

-Paragraphs whose lines are all uniformly indented by exactly two additional spaces are considered to be "indented paragraphs".
-For example:
+Paragraphs whose lines are all uniformly indented by exactly two additional spaces are considered "indented paragraphs", analogous to `.IP` in roff(7):

       This is an
       indented